So many of you have been dreaming of a beautiful Instagram feed to express your own personality and favorite aesthetic, right?

 👩🏽🎨 CREATE: If you’d like to start yours from scratch on Photoshop, suggestion is to create 1000px X 1000px file, increase the canva size in 300% width and 500% height, create guide lines dividing the posts and start filling in the whole area of the feed.
 Always pay extra attention to each individual post though, and not just the whole.

 When you reach a satisfactory design, you can duplicate the image, flatten it, and adjust the color a bit so that the entire layout gets a unique filter.
-For this you can use the “selective color” tool and play with the neutral tones, add more yellow to the whites, decrease or increase vibration… This is when you’ll release your creativity and find out which look you enjoy more.
+For this you can use the “selective color” tool and play with the neutral tones, add more yellow to the whites, decrease or increase vibration… That’s is when you’ll release your creativity and find out which look you enjoy more.

-Then just crop each square and save in jpeg to post one by one!
+Next, crop each square and save in jpeg to post one by one!

-What do you guys think??
+What do you guys think?
 About all of this up here 👆🏽👆🏽😛